Find courses

 SCORE’s mission is to empower and celebrate collaborative research efforts of Appalachian State’s faculty and staff through research talks, agency information sessions, and support service highlights.
 SCORE aims to foster successful research and creative collaborations by providing services and frameworks to navigate administrative processes, build connections, and execute successful projects.

-T-card Training - March 2025
+T-card Training - April 2025

 The Controller's Office Type of course T-Card Training

-Mandatory T-Card Training for All T-Card Users
+Mandatory Training for All T-Card Users

 Theatre & Dance in the Valborg Theatre - Campus Connection